smiglan/Face-Detection-and-Recognition/README.md

 FaceNet learns a neural network that encodes a face image into a vector of 128 numbers.
 By comparing two such vectors, you can then determine if two pictures are of the same person.

-In this assignment, the following things were implemented:
+In this project, the following things were implemented:

 * Implement the triplet loss function
 * Use a pretrained model to map face images into 128-dimensional encodings